ddolheguy/coding-test-1/README.md

-# Standard Chartered Pricing Blotter
+# Streaming Pricing Blotter Test
 A boilerplate for displaying price data using react, redux and react-router with the help of webpack.

 Contains: